High-Dimensional Private Empirical Risk Minimization by Greedy Coordinate Descent: Private Greedy CD

 \section{Private Greedy CD}

-In this section we present our main contribution: the differentially private greedy coordinate descent algorithm (DP-GCD).
-DP-GCD updates only one parameter per iteration.
-This coordinate is selected greedily as the (approximately) largest entry of the gradient, hoping to maximize the improvement in utility at each iteration.
-We establish privacy and utility guarantees for DP-GCD and show that it is well-suited for high-dimensional problems with a \emph{quasi-sparse} solution (\ie with a fraction of the parameters dominating the others).
+In this section, we present our main contribution: the differentially private greedy coordinate descent algorithm (DP-GCD).
+As described in Section~\ref{sec:algorithm}, DP-GCD updates only one coordinate per iteration, which is selected greedily as the (approximately) largest entry of the gradient so as to maximize the improvement in utility at each iteration.
+We establish privacy (Section~\ref{sec:privacy}) and utility (Section~\ref{sec:utility}) guarantees for DP-GCD.
+We further show in \Cref{sec:fast-init-conv} that DP-GCD enjoys improved utility for high-dimensional problems with a \emph{quasi-sparse} solution (\ie with a fraction of the parameters dominating the others).
+We then provide a proximal extension of DP-GCD to non-smooth problems (\Cref{sec:proximal-dp-gcd}) and conclude with a discussion of DP-GCD's computational complexity in \Cref{sec:computational-cost}.